vinhngx/CarND-Behavioral-Cloning-P3/README.md

 Since the two tracks are markedly different, I decided not to collect data on track 2 for the track 1 driving part.

 To augment the data set, I also flipped images and steering angles.

-![alt text][flip]
+![center][center]
+![flip][flip]

 The images were cropped, eliminating the top 50 pixels and bottom 20 pixels which contains information that is not essential to predict the steering angle (e.g., the sky and bonnet).

+To capture further training data, I also drove around the track in the reverse direction for another 4 laps.

-After the collection process, I had ~28k data points.
+After the collection process, I had ~40k data points.
 I then preprocessed this data by rescaling the data to the range [-1, 1].

 I finally randomly shuffled the data set and put 5% of the data into a validation set.